caressingbeast/brandoscript/README.md

 ### Pattern Matching

-- Powerful `which` expression for pattern matching on lists, structs, and more.
+- Use `which` to match against lists, structs, or any kind of data.

 ```brandoscript
 which user {